jkereako/NewsReader/README.md

 ### Heed my warning
-If you are asked to complete a project to assess your skill and you estimate that project will take longer than 1 hour, **demand upfront, market-rate compensation**.
-Or simply **don't fucking do it**.
-If you don't, not only are you liable to completely waste your time, you also send the message that you're a doormat.
+If you are asked to complete a project to assess your skill and you estimate that project will take longer than 1 hour, **demand upfront, market-rate compensation** or **don't fucking do it**.
+If you complete the project for free, not only are you liable to completely waste your time, you also send the message that you're a doormat.

 # Description
 Displays a searchable list of the most recent top stories from the NY Times.
 You